Harry Redknapp: Personal life

 Redknapp and his wife Sandra have two sons: Jamie, a football pundit and former professional footballer; and Mark, a model.
 Jamie made his professional debut under his father at Bournemouth in 1990 before moving on to Liverpool and later Tottenham Hotspur and lastly Southampton before retiring in 2005.
 Harry's grandson via his son Mark, also called Harry Redknapp, signed for Bournemouth during May 2014.
 His nephew is former England midfielder Frank Lampard, Jr. whose parents are Sandra's late twin sister, Patricia, and Harry's former teammate and managerial assistant Frank Lampard, Sr.

 Redknapp and his wife are the fundraising presidents for the Southampton-based charity Leukaemia Busters, a role they took over in 2004 previously held by former cricketer David Gower and his wife Thorunn.

 Redknapp and his wife also own a property development company, Pierfront Developments.
 In August 2011, it was announced that a housing development their company was building in Southsea, Hampshire, would go ahead without affordable housing.
 The £600,000 they offered to the council to build affordable homes elsewhere, was accepted by the council.
 Opponents of the scheme estimated this will only be enough to build eight homes instead of the 28 that council policy says they should be building in this development.
 In October 2019, planning permission was granted for the company to convert a homeless shelter in Bournemouth into flats, despite pleas from residents who told planning authorities that the development would exacerbate homelessness and put their welfare at risk.

 In January 2011, Redknapp was mugged while attending a football match in Madrid.
 On 2 November 2011, he had an operation to unblock coronary arteries.
 Redknapp wrote for the online gambling company, Betfair, as its "Euro 2012 columnist".

 In 1998 Redknapp published his autobiography, Harry Redknapp: My Autobiography.
 It was co-written with Derek McGovern.
 His second autobiography, Always Managing, was published in 2013.
 It was ghostwritten by journalist Martin Samuel.

 Redknapp was a contestant in the 2018 series of I'm a Celebrity...Get Me Out of Here!
 He subsequently won the show, and was crowned 'King of the Jungle'.

+Redknapp is the owner of racehorse, "Shakem Up'Arry" which won the TrustATrader Plate Handicap Chase at the 2024 Cheltenham Festival.